Vasil1001/feedback-project-react/README.md

 # Feedback Project
-Project 1.
-A React + JSON Server app.
+A React + Vite + JSON Server app. _Complete_

-React app learn fundamentals of React.
-This app allows users to add, update and delete feedback.
-It uses a mock REST api with json-server that has been deployed to Glitch.com and is part of the "Modern React Front To Back 2022" Udemy course, Project 1.
+React app to learn fundamentals of React.
+This app allows users to add, update and delete feedback as a form of a comment section.
+It uses a mock REST api with json-server as a 'mock backend' that has been deployed to Glitch.com.

+Project 1 from 'React Front to Back 2022' Udemy course.

 Link to app: [https://feedback-app-reactjs-udemy-1.netlify.app](https://feedback-app-reactjs-udemy-1.netlify.app)

 This project goes over all of the fundamentals of React including...

-Components
-JSX
+Components,
+JSX,
-Props (proptypes, defaultprops, etc)
+Props (proptypes, defaultprops, etc),
-State (Component & App Level)
+State (Component & App Level),
-Styling
+Styling,
-Handling Events
+Handling Events,
-Lists & Keys
+Lists & Keys,
-Forms
+Forms,
-Context API
+Context API,
 HTTP Requests

 [![React][React.js]][React-url]